 And he hasn’t stopped there.

 Most recently, he participated in the Albert Racquetball Association Provincial Tournament.
 He finished 5th in singles and 3rd in doubles.
-Further, Chris is off to nationals in Langley, BC on May 19th through to 25th.
+Further, Chris is off to nationals in Langley, BC from May 19th through to 25th.
 After a brief rest, he’s hitting the court for more training and more match preparation.
 Chris adds, “I also have in the back of my head a thought of maybe entering the 2019 US Open in Minneapolis this coming September.
 Close to 800 players from all over competing.
 The experience alone would be amazing.”

-He attributes his motivation and drive to simply sport and competition.
+He attributes his motivation and drives to simply sport and competition.
 “From a young age I was encouraged to play anything I wanted,” Chris says.
 He grew up as a downhill ski racer.
 He also played baseball, soccer, basketball, football, track, and volleyball.
 Chris says ski racing, in particular, was a huge part of his life and where most of his time was spent growing up.

 And Chris’s current claim to fame in the realm of sports and athletics isn’t the only thing he’s good at or athletically inclined toward.
 He proudly states, “I’ve skied pretty much every hill on the continent.”
-He’s further trained and played volleyball in Cuba, is currently playing volleyball with the Edmonton Volleyball Association, has coached the Special Olympics, and was a ski instructor for many years teaching 2-4 year old beginners.
+He’s further trained and played volleyball in Cuba, is currently playing volleyball with the Edmonton Volleyball Association, has coached the Special Olympics, and was a ski instructor for many years teaching 2-4 year-old beginners.

 Chris also shares his insight into pre-competition preparation, “For pre, it’s just ensuring the week leading in I’m getting a mix of the rest I need along with any practice.
 As well, ensuring my diet is a focus (and) on having the most energy at the right times.”